#1 Home Improvement Retailer

 How do I plant fruit seeds?

-Follow the instructions on your seed packet.
+Follow the advice on your seed packet.
 It'll tell you when to start them indoors and when to direct sow.
-Generally, you'll add 3–5 seeds per planting hole, then push them down with your finger.
-Mark where you planted them with a wooden craft stick, twig, or flag so you don't mistake them for weeds later.
+Generally, you'll add 3 to 5 seeds per planting hole, then press them into the soil as directed.
+Mark where you planted them with a flag, toothpick, or twig so you don't think they're weeds later.

 Do I have to harden off my seedlings before planting them outside?